IDGCaptainRussia94/Terraria-SGAmod/README.md

 --------------------------------------------------------------Contributions--------------------------------------------------------------

+Zoomo for his fantastic commissioned work!
+Did various accessories in them in the mod including their equip sprites

 [USER=61456]@PhilBill44[/USER] : Spriter, made the mod icon, suggestions and ideas, and other things (I honestly couldn't have made that icon, love ya) (I miss you very much Phil :( )